 4. Go as far as is comfortable, then hold the position for 20 to 30 seconds.
 Breathe normally.

-People may also want to try doing the same exercise for 3 sets.
+People may also want to try doing the same exercise for three sets.

 Share on Pinterest